kyverno/website/content/en/docs/Kyverno CLI/_index.md

   name: require-pod-requests-limits
   annotations:
     policies.kyverno.io/category: Workload Management
+    policies.kyverno.io/description: >-
-    policies.kyverno.io/description: As application workloads share cluster resources, it is important to limit resources requested and consumed by each pod.
+      As application workloads share cluster resources, it is important to limit resources requested and consumed by each pod.
 It is recommended to require 'resources.requests' and 'resources.limits' per pod.
-If a namespace level request or limit is specified, defaults will automatically be applied to each pod based on the 'LimitRange' configuration.
+If a namespace level request or limit is specified, defaults are automatically applied to each pod based on the 'LimitRange' configuration.
 spec:
   validationFailureAction: audit
   rules: